CooperPair/AudFeature_extraction/README.md

 This file contain the code for finding the energy value and its representation in terms of band.
 It also uses the same library **aubio** as above.
-In oreder to see the result run the following command
+In order to see the result run the following command
 ```
 foo@bar python energy.py /audio/human.wav
 ```
+This will display the energy value at each regular interval as well as the energy band as a graph.

 ### spectrogram.py